 10. Buzz Lightyear’s Space Ranger Spin

 Whether or not little ones understand the “game” of this ride is irrelevant.

 If they are a Toy Story fan, the fun of battling the evil Emperor Zurg with the help of Buzz Lightyear will thoroughly entertain.
 Don’t forget to smile for the camera at the end, and include a photo of one of your best rides in Magic Kingdom for toddlers!

 11. Tomorrowland Transit Authority Peoplemover

 Looking for more great information on taking preschoolers to the Magic Kingdom?
-Check out these helpful articles from my fellow Traveling Moms and discover more Walt Disney World tips and best rides at Magic Kingdom for toddlers!
+Check out this video on how to save money at Disney, and more great tips from my fellow Traveling Moms!

 The following Traveling Mom’s assigned to “Team Dumbo” collaborated on this article (left to right), Front Row: Denedriane (Dee) Dean, Serendipity TravelingMom; Kristi Mehes, Multidimensional TravelingMom; Diana Rowe, Traveling Grandmom; Sarah Gilliland, Twins TravelingMom; Meagan Wristen, Single TravelingMom; Tim Jones, Traveling Dad.
 Back Row: Dana Zucker, Luxe TravelingMoms, Amy Albers, Inquisitive TravelingMom; and Sue Rodman, TravelingMom with Teens.